adzialocha/homepage/README.md

-# adzialocha.github.io
+# homepage

-This is the github home of [andreasdzialocha.com](https://andreasdzialocha.com), built with [static-generator](https://github.com/adzialocha/static-generator).
+This is the home of [andreasdzialocha.com](https://andreasdzialocha.com), built with [static-generator](https://github.com/adzialocha/static-generator).

 ## Development